FaustoCCR/tetris/README.md

-# Tetris
+# Tetris Game
-A basic version of the tetris game developed in python
+A basic version of the tetris game developed in python.